How Do I Register?

 How Much is Registration?

 Registration is $95 each season for Recreational players, U5-U19.
-U4 player registration is only $55.
-A $20 late fee is added after January 23, 2013.
+U4 player registration is only $55 and only available in the Spring.
+A $20 late fee is added after July 22, 2013.
 Early Academy Registration is $145.
-A $20 late fee is added after February 4.
+A $20 late fee is added after August 5.
 2013.
 Competitive Registration is set by the Competitive League each season.

 What Does my Registration Pay For - When are the 2 soccer seasons?